 But that had never been the extent of people’s aspirations.
 Since nothing else was offered, the discourse was never allowed to improve.
 It’s been evident, even before PTI begun promising a Naya Pakistan, that people aspired to greater things.
 If the average voter sought only the politics of patronage, of thana-katcheri, of better roads and cleaner pipes, the Chaudhrys of Gujrat would still be in Islamabad.
-The Chaudhrys had a knack for deep-fried constituency politics.
-On a federal level, they were close to the establishment and adored by the bureaucrats, the opposition was reeling, and they led a legion of heavies in Punjab.
-But in 2008, against all odds, popular opinion didn’t take personalities into account.
+On the federal level, they were close to the establishment and adored by the bureaucrats, the opposition was reeling, and a legion of heavies in Punjab pushed ahead on the Q ticket.
+But in 2008, against all odds, popular opinion didn’t take personalities or patronage into account.
 It voted against party platform, and blew the Q-League away.

 Not that the relevant quarters noticed.
 As the only blocs that mattered, the PPP and PML-N were able to define what governance was meant to achieve between themselves, and restrict its length and breadth accordingly.
 Ideology died.
 The PPP did what it had done twice before: watch Asif Zardari drop the country through the floor.